Want to do Improv or Sketch Comedy? Great! We'd love to have you!

 We at T.S.F. offer free weekly Improv and Sketch Comedy classes in the form of Academies!

 To be a member all you need to do is show up to one of our Academies!
-Although both have already started, feel free to still come out and get involved.
-We'd still love to have you!
+Both will begin the week of January 15th.
+Even if the academies have started, please know we'd still love to have you!
+We're a bunch of comedians, we're not great with planning ahead either.

 Contact us if you have any questions on getting involved!